Now that you have completed your DiSC Profile you are probably wondering how to interpret the results of your DiSC personality report.

 DiSC Profile Explained: DiSC Personality Style & Dot

 This portion of the Everything DiSC personality report is my favorite.
 Some participants like to refer to this report section as the truth serum.
 In this section, the report takes all the behaviors identified from when you completed the assessment, creates a story so that you can better understand your behavior and the impact of your behavior on others.
 We all know that storytelling is a much better way to get your message across, likewise, with the DiSC personality results, the story is provided in such an impactful way that's hard to believe that it could be so precise.

 DiSC Profile Explained: DiSC Personality Priorities and Shading

 In your DiSC personality report, you will find that your DiSC personality chart is shaded.
 The DiSC personality chart contains words around the circumference.
 Your shading identifies your priorities.
 The words which are located nearest to your shading identifies what you like to focus your energy on.
-Most people with have at least three priorities.
+Most people have at least three priorities.
 Some people can stretch to include four or five priorities.

 DiSC Profile Explained: DiSC Personality Motivators and Stressors

 This part of the DiSC personality report is really simple and helpful.
 It looks at what your motivators and stressors are.
 Different people have different triggers that motivate them and other triggers that will stress them out.
-Your DiSC personality report will identify some of your key triggers so that you can quickly identify these behaviors in the workplace.
+Your Everything DiSC personality report will identify some of your key triggers so that you can quickly identify these behaviors in the workplace.

-The rest of the DiSC personality report provides you with an overview of the DiSC personality types, helps you to understand how you react to differing styles, and provides strategies to increase your effectiveness with differing DiSC personality types.
+The rest of the Everything DiSC personality report provides you with an overview of the DiSC personality types, helps you to understand how you react to differing styles, and provides strategies to increase your effectiveness with differing DiSC personality types.